njszym/XRD-AutoAnalyzer/README.md

 The corresponding manuscript can be found at [Chemistry of Materials](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.1c01071).
 Reproducing the published results can be accomplished using the data provided in [figshare](https://figshare.com/s/69030545b8020de35633).

+We have also recently integrated Pair Distribution Function (PDF) analysis with the existing methods for XRD analysis.
+Further details on the methodology behind this new approach, as well as instructions on how to implement it, are provided at the bottom of this page.

 ## Installation

 First clone the repository: